volitank/nala/README.rst

 ``nala fetch`` will check if your distro is either Debian or Ubuntu.
 Nala will then go get all the mirrors from the respective master list.
 Once done we test the latency and score each mirror.
-Nala then will choose the fastest 3 mirrors (configurable) and write them to a file.
+Nala will choose the fastest 3 mirrors (configurable) and write them to a file.

 `At the moment fetch will only work on Debian, Ubuntu and derivatives still tied to the main repos.
 Such as Pop!_OS`